Canberra: British exploration and colonisation

 Blundells Cottage, built around 1860, is one of the few remaining buildings built by the first white settlers of Canberra.

-In October 1820, Charles Throsby led the first British expedition to the area.
+In October 1820, Charles Throsby Smith led the first British expedition to the area.
 Four other expeditions occurred between 1820 and 1823 with the first accurate map being produced by explorer Mark John Currie in June 1823.
 By this stage, the area had become known as the Limestone Plains.

 British settlement of the area probably dates from late 1823, when a sheep station was formed on what is now the Acton Peninsula by James Cowan, the head stockman employed by Joshua John Moore.
 Moore had received a land grant in the region in 1823 and formally applied to purchase the site on 16 December 1826.
 He named the property "Canberry".
 On 30 April 1827, Moore was told by letter that he could retain possession of 1000 acres at Canberry.

 Other colonists soon followed Moore's example to take up land in the region.
 Around 1825, James Ainslie, working on behalf of the wealthy merchant Robert Campbell, arrived to establish a sheep station.
 He was guided to the region by a local Aboriginal girl who showed him the fine lands of her Pialligo clan.
 The area then became the property of Campbell and it was initially named Pialligo before Campbell changed it to the Scottish title of Duntroon.
 Campbell and his family built a dairy on the site in 1832, now regarded as the oldest standing European building in Canberra, followed by the imposing stone house that is now the officers' mess of the Royal Military College, Duntroon.
 The Campbells sponsored settlement by other farmer families to work their land, such as the Southwells of "Weetangera".

 Other notable early colonists included Henry Donnison, who established the Yarralumla estate—now the site of the official residence of the Governor-General of Australia—in 1827, and John Palmer who employed Duncan Macfarlane to form the Jerrabomberra property in 1828.
 A year later, John MacPherson established the Springbank estate, becoming the first British owner-occupier in the region.

 The Anglican church of St John the Baptist, in the suburb of Reid, was consecrated in 1845, and is now the oldest surviving public building in the city.
 St John's churchyard contains the earliest graves in the district.
 It has been described as a "sanctuary in the city", remaining a small English village-style church even as the capital grew around it.
 Canberra's first school, St John's School (now a museum), was situated next to the church and opened in the same year of 1845.
 It was built to educate local settlers children, including the Blundell children who lived in nearby Blundell's Cottage.

 As the European presence increased, the Indigenous population dwindled largely due to the destruction of their society, dislocation from their lands and from introduced diseases such as influenza, smallpox, alcoholism, and measles.